Some Tips and Discussion about Centrifuging Semen

 Another common reason for centrifugation of semen is to remove seminal plasma which is harmful to sperm over an extended period of exposure.
 It is one of nature's little jokes that all equine seminal plasma is toxic to sperm over an extended period, however with some stallions this negative effect is far greater than others, and with those animals it becomes essential to not just dilute semen with extender, but to actually remove the majority of the seminal plasma prior to extender addition.
 With many so-called "poor longevity" stallions, this will result in semen that may be successfully stored or transported, whereas without centrifugation the semen must be used almost immediately.

-If one is using a 15 ml centrifuge, and the sperm pellet is not to be for frozen, then two to three minutes at a mid-point setting should be sufficient to super-concentrate.
-There will still be some sperm left in the supernatant (the plasma portion in the upper section of the tube), but the majority of the sperm will be at, or towards the bottom, in a loose pellet.
-Remove the upper 10 cc of the supernatant, and the remaining 5 cc should give a sufficient yield.
+If one is using a 15 ml centrifuge, and the sperm pellet is not to be frozen, then two to three minutes at a mid-point setting should be sufficient to concentrate the upper portion into the lower portion.
+There will still be some sperm left in the supernatant, but the majority of the sperm will be at, or towards, the bottom in a loose pellet.
+Removal of the upper 10 cc of the supernatant should give a sufficient yield in the remaining 5 ml.
 One should however check the supernatant, and if there are still a lot of sperm left, one may wish to increase the duration of the spin.
-If a 50 ml tube is being used, then one’s either going to have to experiment, or do math....
+Re-counting the sperm concentration to determine recovery rate will be necessary, and this becomes a chore if an extender is used as photometric counting devices (Densimeter, Spermacue, QuickCheck etc.) cannot be used owing to the opaque nature of the extender.
+If the short-duration spin is being used, one can try to centrifuge without extender to see what the impact is on the sperm, however if seminal plasma toxicity is a concern, clearly this method will not produce optimal results.

 The formula is: